DetNordjyskeMediehus/Dnmh.Security.ApiKeyAuthentication/README.md

 Each library has its own usage instructions:

  - See the [README.md](Source/ApiKeyAuthentication/README.md) for `ApiKeyAuthentication`.
- - See the [README.md](Source/ApiKeyAuthentication.SwaggerUI/README.md) for `ApiKeyAuthentication.SwaggerUI`.
+ - See the [README.md](Source/ApiKeyAuthentication.Swagger/README.md) for `ApiKeyAuthentication.Swagger`.

 ## License